-Table 3 Standards for activities located in the Commercial Precinct and the Glenpanel Precinct Non-compliance status b. c. visual amenity; consistency with the character of the locality; and whether the safety and efficiency of pedestrian and vehicle movement is compromised.
-49.5.41 Building He 49.5.41.1 49.5.41.2 49.5.41.3 49.5.41.4 ight Buildings shall not exceed the maximum number of storeys shown on the Te Pūtahi Ladies Mile Structure Plan - Building Heights.
-In the Glenpanel Precinct, buildings hall achieve the minimum number of storeys where specified on the shown on the Te Pūtahi Ladies Mile Structure Plan - Building Heights.
-Building height shall not exceed the maximum heights shown on the Te Pūtahi Ladies Mile Structure Plan - Building Heights.
-NC D RD Dis to: a. c. of public space; the protection of public views of Slope Hill and the
+Table 3 Standards for activities located in the Commercial Precinct and the Glenpanel Precinct Non-compliance status visual amenity; b. consistency with the character of the locality; and c. whether the safety and efficiency of pedestrian and vehicle movement is compromised.
+49.5.41 Building Height 49.5.41.1 Buildings shall not exceed the maximum number of storeys shown on the Te Pūtahi Ladies Mile Structure Plan - Building Heights.
+49.5.41.2 In the Glenpanel Precinct, building height shall not exceed 8m.
+D 49.5.41.3 In the Commercial Precinct, buildings shall achieve the minimum number of storeys where specified on the shown on the Te Pūtahi Ladies Mile Structure Plan - Building Heights. n 49.5.41.4 Building height shall not exceed the maximum heights show on the Te Pūtahi Ladies Mile Structure Plan - Building Heights. a. the effects of additional height on the urban form of the Precinct, including the extent to which the building design responds sensitively to the area in terms of use of materials, façade articulation and roof forms; b. the amenity of surrounding streets, lanes, footpaths and other public spaces, including the effect on sunlight access and the provision of public space; c. the protection of public views of Slope Hill and the

 Table 3 Standards for activities located in the Commercial Precinct and the Glenpanel Precinct Non-compliance status Remarkables Range; and d. effects on residential amenity, dominance and access to sunlight.
 49.5.42 Setbacks in the Glenpanel Precinct Buildings shall be setback at least 3m from a boundary with a residential precinct or a public open space.
-RD Discretion is restricted to: a. the visual effects of the height, scale, location and appearance of the building, in terms of i. dominance; ii. loss of privacy on adjoining sites; and iii. any resultant shading effects.
 49.5.43 Residential Activities 49.5.43.1 In the Commercial Precinct, all residential activities shall be restricted to first floor level and above, with the exception of foyer and stairway spaces at ground level to facilitate access to upper levels.
 49.5.43.2 All residential units shall comply with the rules relating to Outlook Space and Outdoor Living Space in Table 1.
 RD Discretion is restricted to: a. the maintenance of an active street frontage; b. effects on residential amenity.
-49.5.44 Education Activities The maximum gross floor area of a single Education Activity shall be 300m 2 .
+49.5.44 Education Activities The maximum gross floor area of a single Education Activity shall be 300m2.
 RD Discretion is restricted to: a.
 The scale of the activity, including effects on residential amenity; b.
 Effects on the transportation network; c.
 Effects on the vitality of the Commercial Precinct.
 49.5.45 Acoustic Insulation RD